 Erin List (* 1995 [CE] in Graz, Styria, Austria, Europe) is a polymath, artist, illustrator, designer (games, graphics, characters, multimedia, etc.), inventor, musician (drummer & percussionist, whistler), philosopher, photographer, librarian, scientist, intersectional queer-transfeminist, historian, storyteller, poet, anthropologist, ludologist, archer, (voice) actress, writer, cook, mythologist, activist, humorist, information archaeologist, neurodivergent pattern-seeker, and versatile interdisciplinary creative.

-She has been serving as Art & Design Director at the Game Lab Graz (starting out as a project assistant, and also acting as Lab Coordinator, Visual Artist, Game Designer, and Researcher) from September 2019 to June 2025, within the Institute of Human-Centred Computing (HCC) at Graz University of Technology, where she has been involved in developing educational and “serious” video games that have a positive social impact and “go beyond” pure entertainment.
+She has been acting as Art & Design Director at the Game Lab Graz (starting out as a project assistant, and also acting as Lab Coordinator, Visual Artist, Game Designer, and Researcher) from September 2019 to June 2025, within the Institute of Human-Centred Computing (HCC) at Graz University of Technology, where she has been involved in developing educational and “serious” video games that have a positive social impact and “go beyond” pure entertainment.

 Before that, she has also worked as a graphic designer and digital print technician at pro mente Steiermark.